google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 **So I still need Xvfb?**

-Nope.
-Headless Chrome doesn't use a window so a display server like Xvfb is no longer needed.
+No. Headless Chrome doesn't use a window so a display server like Xvfb is no longer needed.
 You can happily run your automated tests without it.

 What is Xvfb?
 Xvfb is an in-memory display server for Unix-like systems that enables you